 Settlements and Trial Verdicts in Nevada Personal Injury Cases

 When you’re examining settlements in Nevada personal injury cases, it’s important to factor in the difference between a settlement and a trial verdict.
 The average settlement is not the same thing as a trial verdict.
 A settlement is an amount that the other side agrees to pay before the case even goes to trial.
 If you accept a settlement offer, it becomes the judgment of law in the case.

 On the other hand, a trial verdict is decided by a jury.
 Neither side agrees to it.
 Like an accepted settlement, it becomes the judgment of the court.

 It’s all a balancing act.
 What’s important is making informed decisions based on your case and your case alone.
+Before you talk to the insurance adjuster, consult with an expert legal team first.
+Insurance companies will always try to settle for less.
 The experience of a trained personal injury attorney can help you determine the best course of action in your case.

 The Average Personal Injury Settlement Depends on What the Responsible Party Can Pay

 Another thing that factors into the typical settlement is what the responsible party can pay.
 Even if the other side is 100 percent responsible and you have a high amount of damages, the practical task of collecting a judgment can weigh into the average settlement amount.